hdShang/arxiv-daily/docs/cs-LG/2025-09-27/papers/250923365v2-emergence-of-superposition-unveiling-the-training-dynamics-of-chain-.md

 ---
 layout: default
-title: Emergence of Superposition: Unveiling the Training Dynamics of Chain of Continuous Thought
+title: "Emergence of Superposition: Unveiling the Training Dynamics of Chain of Continuous Thought"
 ---

 # Emergence of Superposition: Unveiling the Training Dynamics of Chain of Continuous Thought